Accelerating Good Digital ID

 Health & Livelihoods in Mae La Camp

-In partnership with iRespond and the International Rescue Committee, this program will offer a digital identity platform to the approximately 35,000 externally displaced residents of the Mae La Camp in Thailand.
-Through their digital identities, participants will be able to not only access improved healthcare services but also securely store educational and professional credentials.
+In partnership with iRespond and the International Rescue Committee, this program offers a digital ID platform to the approximately 35,000 externally displaced residents of the Mae La Camp in Thailand.
+With their digital IDs, participants are able to access healthcare services and securely store educational and professional credentials.

-Objectives: Assess if, how and to what extent this digital identity service leads to individual adoption, improved healthcare service treatments and better health outcomes for the camp residents.
+Objectives: Assess if, how, and to what extent this digital ID leads to individual adoption, improved healthcare service treatments, and better health outcomes for camp residents.

 Energy Access for Low-Income Families

-This program, led by Everest and TNP2K, will provide a digital identity platform to members of 6000 disadvantaged households who qualify for government fuel subsidies.
-The platform is expected to enable households to obtain their allocated subsidies while reducing delivery inefficiencies, corruption and wastage.
+This program, led by Everest and TNP2K, provides a digital ID platform to members of 6,000 disadvantaged households who qualify for government fuel subsidies.
+The platform is expected to enable households to obtain their allocated subsidies while reducing delivery inefficiencies, corruption, and wastage.